XiaoliChan/Invoke-BloodHound/README.md

 - Ugly code. ¯\\_(ツ)_/¯

 ## Todo
 - Convert SID when information collecting.
+(Done)
+- Resolve ACEs.
 - Make a converter to process hole the data.
 - Some parts of code didn't make sense now.